Survey: Companies added 2.4 million jobs in June

 WASHINGTON (AP) — U.S. companies added nearly 2.4 million jobs in June, according to a private survey, a large gain that still leaves total employment far below its pre-pandemic levels.

-The payroll company ADP said that small businesses reported the biggest increase, adding 937,000 jobs.
-Construction firms and restaurants and hotels also posted large gains in hiring.
+The payroll company ADP said Wednesday that small businesses reported the biggest increase, adding 937,000 jobs.
+Among industries, construction firms, restaurants and hotels, and retailers posted large gains in hiring.

+Yet according to ADP’s data, the economy still has 14.3 million fewer jobs than it did in February, before the viral outbreak intensified.

+“We’ve obviously got into a big hole here because of the pandemic and are just trying to claw our way out,” said Mark Zandi, chief economist at Moody’s Analytics.
+Moody’s helps compile the ADP data for its monthly reports.

 Still, the economy remains under pressure from the pandemic, as new spikes of the coronavirus in several southern and western states have forced some to pause their reopenings and impose new closures of bars and other businesses.
 That could slow hiring in the coming months.